Ikomia-hub/infer_florence_2_segmentation/README.md

 </p>

 Florence-2 is an advanced vision foundation model that uses a prompt-based approach to handle a wide range of vision and vision-language tasks.
-With this algorithm you can leverage Florence-2 for image segmentation:
+With this algorithm you can leverage Florence-2 for instance segmentation:

 ![all outputs](https://github.com/Ikomia-hub/infer_florence_2_segmentation/images/output.jpg)